CS5004-khoury-lionelle/hello_world/instructions/README.md

 If you have compile errors, you will need to fix them.
 If you are having trouble, you can ask the TAs for help.

 Make sure to commit!
 Yes, we will repeat that a lot throughout this writeup - don't worry future ones won't remind you as much.
+Suggested commit message could be `fix(method error found in): fixed compile error in line x.` if you commit after every fix, or `fix: fixed all compile errors.` if you fix them all at once.

 #### Part 3.2: Debugging the Code using Tests